SAP-samples/teched2023-XP264/README.md

 Second task is to activate your SAP Cloud Identity Services Trail.
 Follow the instrustions in this blog:
 [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/)

-Now you are ready to strt the excersices.
+Now you are ready to start the excercises.

 ## Exercises